Leading Mezzanine Builder Manufacturers

 Safety Design

-Whatever their specific configuration, all mezzanine designs integrate worker safety features.
-Generally, access stairs are clearly marked with brightly colored or reflective tape and treaded to reduce the risk of slips and falls.
+Regardless of their particular design, all mezzanines incorporate features to ensure worker safety.
+Typically, access stairs are marked with bright colors or reflective tape and designed with treaded surfaces to minimize the risk of slips and falls.

 Custom Mezzanines

-Mezzanine manufacturers can also work utilities like water pipes and electrical conduits into mezzanine floors by running them through web bar joists.
-This is especially common and easy to do on steel and structural mezzanines.
+Mezzanine manufacturers can seamlessly integrate utilities such as water pipes and electrical conduits into mezzanine floors by routing them through web bar joists.
+This integration is particularly straightforward and prevalent in steel and structural mezzanines.

 Mezzanine Safety and Compliance Standards